 World Water Week features several world-renowned award ceremonies, including the prestigious Stockholm Water Prize Award Ceremony and Royal Banquet.
-Visit the awards section of the online programme for the latest information and resources surrounding the ceremonies.
+Visit the online programme for the latest information and resources surrounding the ceremonies.

 First presented in 1991, Stockholm Water Prize is the world’s most prominent award for outstanding achievements in water-related activities.

 The prize honours individuals or organisations whose work contributes broadly to the conservation and protection of water resources and to improved well-being of the planet’s inhabitants and ecosystems.
 Any water-related activities are eligible.